Socranotes/Englishlearnedatwork/README.md

 Paolo Gimondi
 Next year townhall, I expect them to use only Tsubasa videos Dude, the fps is barely holding up right now
+- [17:37] Daniel Rogerman
+Q & A is scheduled for later in the Town Hall, please submit any outstanding queries at that time.

 https://japanasubi-en.com/offer/n2g.pdf
 https://jisho.org/